 Nature does a number on cannabis.
 If you don't know how to store weed, it can be exposed to elements like heat, air, and UV light that will lead to changes in the plant's cells, degrading its potency and effects.

 If you want to keep your THC for as long as it can, store it properly--more on that below.
-Doing so helps preserve potency, texture, flavor, and effects
+Doing so helps preserve potency, texture, flavor, and effects.

 Light

 UV light rays are powerful, particularly UVA and UVB.
 THC loses potency when exposed to UVB light.
-Storing flower in UV-protected jars in a cool, dark place is the best bet at limiting exposure.
+Storing flower in UV-protected jars in a cool, dark place is the best bet for limiting exposure.

 Temperature